Explore the Interaction Between Moral Practices and Ethical Reflection

 Interaction between practice and theory

-The Applied Ethics Master’s program offers you an in-depth focus on the interaction between moral practice and ethical theory, allowing you to explore ethical theories in relation to actual practical dilemmas.
+The Applied Ethics Master’s programme offers you an in-depth focus on the interaction between moral practise and ethical theory, allowing you to explore ethical theories in relation to actual practical dilemmas.
 At the end of your studies, you will possess a thorough theoretical background in ethics, including important methods and debates in applied ethics.
 You will also understand the implications of legal and political frameworks for ethical argumentation.

 Our interdisciplinary approach offers you multiple avenues of investigation into applied ethics.
 In addition to studying philosophy, you will learn about the contexts in which moral problems arise and the different types of analysis that may be needed in various contexts.
 You will also examine how viewpoints from different disciplines can strengthen ethical reflection and argumentation.

-Internationally oriented program and research
+Internationally oriented programme and research

-This English-taught Master’s program attracts international and Dutch students with diverse disciplinary backgrounds (for example, philosophy, medicine, law, international studies, economics) as well as people with professional experience (for example, health care professionals, lawyers, veterinarians, management consultants in corporate social responsibility & business ethics, or journalists).
+This English-taught Master’s programme attracts international and Dutch students with diverse disciplinary backgrounds (for example, philosophy, medicine, law, international studies, economics) as well as people with professional experience (for example, health care professionals, lawyers, veterinarians, management consultants in corporate social responsibility & business ethics, or journalists).
 This unique student body provides a wide range of viewpoints through which you can explore ethical dilemmas.